1751634419/FoxJVM/README.md

 2. The unsafe code is going to be rewritten in a safer way.
 3. Rather than providing with the means of bridging JNI and the VM, several necessary native methods will be implemented in Rust.

-*It is estimated that the aforementioned objects are going to be implemented in three to four months most probably.*
+*It is estimated that the aforementioned objects are going to be implemented in approximately three months most probably.*

 ### The Much Further Planning